 Birds that require larger, undisturbed tracts of habitat, such as northern raptors, also suffer when these habitats are disrupted.

 Not All Evergreens Are Coniferous

 A common misconception and misnomer with coniferous trees is assuming that all evergreens are coniferous, and that only conifers are evergreen trees.
-In fact, many evergreen trees and shrubs - plants that keep their foliage year-round - are not conifers at all.
-Palm trees, hollies, palmettos, magnolias and rhododendrons are all examples of non-coniferous evergreens.
+In fact, evergreen plants that keep their foliage year-round are not always conifers.
+Palm trees, hollies, palmettos, magnolias, and rhododendrons are all examples of non-coniferous evergreens.
 Like conifers, however, these evergreen trees are essential for birds and provide critical habitat.
-Non-coniferous evergreens are generally more tropical and evergreen rainforests and jungles are the tropical counterpart to boreal forests filled with conifers.
+Tropical evergreen rainforests and jungles are the southern counterpart to northern boreal forests filled with conifers.

 Coniferous trees are an essential part of a bird-friendly landscape.
 Because these are evergreen trees and stay green throughout the year, they provide necessary winter shelter for year-round backyard species, particularly in areas that receive heavy snow and low temperatures.
 The best birdscaping will include not only tall coniferous trees, but also lower evergreen varieties such as dwarf tree varieties as well as coniferous shrubs and ground covers.

 This provides layers of shelter for birds to take advantage of, and mixing different coniferous plants will provide more interesting visual appeal for humans as well as different food sources and shelter types for birds to use.